boriscu/StockPrediction/README.md

   - 10% for validation
   - 10% for testing
 - Regularization is used during the training to avoid overfitting, with a regularization parameter set at 0.5.

+## Visualization
+- The performance of the network during training can be visualized using various plots (uncomment the corresponding lines in the code to generate these plots).
+These plots help to understand the performance, training state, error distribution, and fitness of the network.